 CAUTION Never use more than hand pressure with the wrench furnished to tighten pinion or adjust screws or you will destroy the decision of the chuck.

-FOR MOST WORK this chuck operates like any other scroll chuck; the stock is centered in the chuck quickly and with reasonable accuracy by turning the chuck pinion with the wrench furnished, until jaws grip work securely.
+FOR MOST WORK this chuck operates like any other scroll chuck; the stock is centered in the chuck quickly and with reasonable accuracy by turning the chuck pinion with the wrench furnished until the jaws grip work securely.
 Be sure to rotate work when tightening jaws- It will assure a firm, accurate grip. (see picture above right) FOR PRECISION ACCURACY, use the four opposed adjusting screws on the O.D. of the chuck body.

 1. After work is gripped, use an indicator to determine which part of the work runs high and which runs low.

-2. Chuck mounting bolts should only be snug, not tight, when adjusting chuck.
+2. Chuck mounting bolts should only be snug, not tight when adjusting chuck.

 3. Note the screw or screw numbers nearest the high point and unscrew slightly to release pressure.

-4. Turn the chuck to the opposite screw or screws and tighten to take up half of indicated error.
+4. Turn the chuck to the opposite screw or screws and tighten to take up half of the indicated error.